409A Valuation After a Down Round: Your Obligations

 Note that a material event down round does not reset the 12-month clock retroactively — it invalidates the prior appraisal going forward.
 Grants made before the down round closed, when the prior 409A was still valid, are unaffected provided they were properly authorized at the time.
 Only new grants made after the close require the post-down-round 409A basis.

-How to Protect Your Team Through a Down Round
+How Can You Protect Your Team Through a Down Round?

 Key takeaway: The companies that navigate down rounds successfully — and retain their best people through them — are the ones that treat the compliance obligations as an opportunity to demonstrate leadership.
 A fast, accurate post-down-round 409A, paired with honest communication about the path forward, signals that the company is run professionally and that the board takes its obligations to employees seriously.